lanzrein/ada_project/README.md

 # Dataset
 We will use the Open Food Facts database.
 We will use mainly the tags such as ‘manufacturing\_places’ and ‘countries’.
 In addition, we will take help of ‘geopy’ to find the coordinate of those place and thus be able to compute the distances.
-Since our focus is more on the ecological aspect of food, we will many of the nutritional facts.
+Since our focus is more on the ecological aspect of food, we will not be using many of the nutritional facts.

 # A list of internal milestones up until project milestone 2
 We first need to extract the data relevant to our project.
 We will also need to clean up a lot of the data as there is a lot of values that are empty or not filled in yet.